freedomofpress/securedrop-docs/creating_your_account.rst

 Make sure you:

 * Choose a strong password
-* Use an e-mail address that you frequently check.
+* Use an email address that you frequently check.

 .. _Registration Page: https://support.freedom.press/account/register

 |Registration|

-We have to manually confirm each new account, so after submitting your registration you'll need to wait until you receive an e-mail saying your account has been activated before proceeding further.
+We have to manually confirm each new account, so after submitting your registration you'll need to wait until you receive an email saying your account has been activated before proceeding further.

 |Activation|